vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/word-Index.md

 Brahman, 7,123; as K rapesvara, 55, 119,  125,129-30; location in temple of, 63;  womb of, 96

-brahmans, common and Saiva, 41,69-70  brahmarandhra, 55
+brahmans, common and Śaiva, 41,69-70  brahmarandhra, 55

 bubhuksu, 27n.2,46-47; and path of emis sion, 50-51, 70-71; and stages of initia tion, 91